Thegotgush2267/Audio-converter-batch-script/README.md

 Enjoy!

-NOTE; The "Software" only scans the folder its in and not the entire drive
+NOTE; The "Software" only scans the folder its in for the audio files and not the entire drive